Olfactory receptor: Evolution

 It has been shown that negative selection is still relaxed in modern human olfactory receptors, suggesting that no plateau of minimal function has yet been reached in modern humans and therefore the olfactory capability might still be decreasing.
 This is considered to provide a first clue to the future human genetic evolution.

 Discovery

 In 2004 Linda B. Buck and Richard Axel won the Nobel Prize in Physiology or Medicine for their work on olfactory receptors.
 In 2006, it was shown that another class of odorant receptors – known as trace amine-associated receptors (TAARs) – exist for detecting volatile amines.
 Except for TAAR1, all functional TAARs in humans are expressed in the olfactory epithelium.
 A third class of olfactory receptors known as vomeronasal receptors has also been identified; vomeronasal receptors putatively function as pheromone receptors.

 As with many other GPCRs, there is still a lack of experimental structures at atomic level for olfactory receptors and structural information is based on homology modeling methods.
+In 2023 the structure of OR51E2 was found, the first elucidation of the structure of any human olfactory receptor.